 The Rolfing Ten Series systematically addresses imbalances in your fascial network over the course of 10 sessions.
-If you have never received Rolfing before, this is the preferred place to start.
+If you have never received Rolfing before, this is a good place to start.
 The Ten Series first frees your superficial fascia then addresses deep restrictions, with each session building upon the previous to create support for the next level of release.
 Here is an overview of what happens in each session:

 - Enhance breath.
 The first session focuses on structures affecting breathing.
 We will work on your chest, ribs, and shoulders.
 There is also some work on the hips.